Exercise Routines for Strengthening the Cervical Muscles

 - Repeat 10 times.

-Exercise 2.
+Exercise two.
 Side stretch

-- Similar to the previous exercise, place your hand on your temple as you try pushing against your it with your head, feeling the push back.
+- Similar to the previous exercise, place your hand on your temple as you try pushing against it with your head, feeling the push back.

 - Continue the exercise, inclining your head until your ear almost reaches your shoulder.